tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 ```
 sbatch hpl.cmd
 ```
-and thats all that you should put in your bash script!
+and thats the last that you should put in your bash script!

 To check the status of your job:
 ```